 To address these gaps, we present an empirical study of \datacount fixed bugs from five representative frameworks: LangChain, LangGraph, CrewAI, AutoGen, and SmolAgents.
 To better reflect modern agentic architectures, we propose a refined five-layer abstraction comprising the Orchestration, Intelligence, Knowledge, Action, and Infrastructure layers.
 Our study aims to answer the following six Research Questions (RQs):

-\begin{description}[leftmargin=*] \item[RQ1 (Symptoms):] \textit{What are the prevalent symptoms of bugs in modern agentic frameworks? } Analyzing symptoms identifies unique failure modes in modern agentic frameworks, to aid the development of effective test oracles.
+\begin{description}[leftmargin=*] \item[RQ1 (Symptoms):] \textit{What are the prevalent symptoms of bugs in modern agentic frameworks? } Analyzing symptoms identifies new failure modes in modern agentic frameworks to aid the development of effective test oracles.

 \item[RQ2 (Root Causes):] \textit{What are the common root causes of these bugs?} Uncovering root causes reveals fundamental design flaws and challenges stemming from autonomous orchestration and LLM integration that compromise framework reliability.